zeeshanmcp12/docker/notes.md

     - -it -> interactive mode and connect with teletype terminal
     - <container_name> -> container name
-    - bash -> we want to execute bash command when connect/login with interactive mode. i.e.
+    - bash -> we want to execute bash command when connect/login with interactive mode. i.e. docker-compose up --build -> build images and start containers docker-compose up --build -d -> build images and start in detach mode docker-compose start -> when the images has already been built docker-compose stop docker-compose rm -f -> this also removes the stop containers similar to docker rm <container_name>
+docker-compose -f docker-compose.v3.yml -> -f means compose file if different than default.

 ### Verify if nginx/apache web server